A Travel Guide to Urbiztondo, San Juan, La Union

 Food specialty - still a work in progress

 Thankfully, La Union's coffee is a saving grace, and you can find great beans and coffee drinks around the place.
-If you want the best coffee, try to veer away from the trendy ones. *wink wink*
+If you want the best coffee, try to explore other than the usual trendy ones.
+My personal favorites are Timpla (found in Tavern by the Sea) and Clean Beach's Cold Brew.

 I'm sharing as well the list of restaurants/stalls we visited during our stay as well for your reference: